doctrine/DoctrineModule/UPGRADE.md

    [#137](https://github.com/doctrine/DoctrineModule/pull/137).
 From now on, you can simply run `php ./public/index.php` in a standard zf2 skeleton application and the tools will be available in there.
 The console in `./vendor/bin/doctrine-module` is now deprecated.
- * The module does not implement `Laminas\ModuleManager\Feature\AutoloaderProviderInterface` anymore.
+ * The module does not implement `Zend\ModuleManager\Feature\AutoloaderProviderInterface` anymore.
    Please use [composer](http://getcomposer.org/) autoloading or setup autoloading yourself.
- * Service `doctrine.cache.laminascachestorage` was removed from the pre-configured services as of [#226](https://github.com/doctrine/DoctrineModule/pull/226).
+ * Service `doctrine.cache.zendcachestorage` was removed from the pre-configured services as of [#226](https://github.com/doctrine/DoctrineModule/pull/226).
  * Instantiating a `DoctrineModule\Stdlib\Hydrator\DoctrineObject` does not require a `targetClass` anymore.
 This means you have to modify the way you create hydrator